-lcon Description ×0.25 x0.25: Record a video and play it at 1/4 normal speed.
-(Available only with 640x480 or 320x240) ×0.5 x0.5 : Record a video and play it at 1/2 normal speed.
-(Available only with 1280x720 (30 fps), 640x480, or 320x240) XX x1: Record a video and play it at normal speed.
-XX 5 x5: Record a video and play it at 5X normal speed.
-XIO x10: Record a video and play it at 10X normal speed.
-X20 x20 : Record a video and play it at 20X normal speed.
+Delault lcon Description X0.25 x0.25 : Record a video to view it at 1/4 normal speed during playback.
+(Available only with 640x480 or 320x240) x1: Record a video to view it at normal speed during playback. % x5 x5: Record a video to view it at 5X normal speed during playback.
+XID x10: Record a video to view it at 10X normal speed during playback.
+X20 x20 : Record a video to view it at 20X normal speed during playback.

-- If you select an option other than x1, sound will not be recorded. - The available options may differ depending on shooting conditions.
+- If you select an option other than x1, the sound recording function will not be supported. - The available options may differ depending on shooting conditions.